2017 Indianapolis 500: Pit Stop Challenge

-The Pit Stop Challenge was scheduled for Friday May 26.
+The 40th annual Pit Stop Challenge was scheduled for Friday May 26.
 For the first time in event history, the finals were a best-of-three format.
 In addition, the set up was revised such that both cars start the race on asphalt pavement.
 Previously, one lane was asphalt and one was concrete, putting one lane at a grip disadvantage.
 Due to an earlier engine failure in James Hinchcliffe's #5 car, Hinchcliffe drove Jay Howard's #77 car for the Pit Stop Challenge.

 In the second quarterfinals heat, Ed Carpenter was assessed a 5-second penalty due to an unsecured lug nut on the left-front wheel.
 In the final round, Schmidt Peterson Motorsports (James Hinchcliffe) faced Team Penske (Will Power) in a best two-out-of-three matchup.
 By virtue of the fastest individual time during the semifinals, Power was awarded lane choice for the first finals heats, and selected the left lane.
 The teams swapped for the second heat.
 Power had the best time from the first two finals heats, and was awarded lane choice for the third and final heat.
 He subsequently selected the left lane again.

-Will Power (Penske) won the first finals heat 11.803 seconds versus 12.843 seconds.

-James Hinchcliffe (Schmidt Peterson) won the second finals heat 12.017 seconds versus 12.300 seconds.

-Will Power (Penske) won the deciding third heat 11.619 versus 13.223 to take the victory.
 It was Team Penske's record 17th victory in the event.